scholarslab/programming_guides/README.md

 - [ ] All assigned variables have proper type consistency and casting.
 - [ ] There are no redundant or unused variables.
 - [ ] No deprecated methods/functions in the code
-- [ ] There are explinations for any commented out code.
+- [ ] There are explanations for any commented out code.
 - [ ] Code has proper indentation.
 - [ ] Each method/function does only one thing.
 - [ ] Variables are defined before being used.